 For my brother, it was THE dish he asked mum to make for his special birthday dinner growing up.
 In fact, he is now well into his twentie's and mum still makes it for him every year, candlelit setting and all (he is a sensitive soul, my brother).

 For my husband, it has been his 'go to' dish since we first started living together, and I had to go away for work or holidays, and wouldn't be around to eat with him for a couple of days.
 He would go to Aldi and buy one of those massive family sized concoctions and eat it over a few days.
 He can totally cook (in fact, he is an awesome cook when the notion takes him), it's just of those things I would never buy, so for him it has always been a true guilty pleasure.

-In an effort to keep the lasagna love going (and to empty my expanding veggie drawer) I put together this vegan and gluten free version.
-I was inspired by Food by Mars (a beautiful blog you should totally check out) to leave out the layers of pasta; and I will never look back!
+In an effort to keep the lasagna love going (and to empty my expanding veggie drawer) I put together this vegan and gluten free roasted vegetable and spinach pesto lasagna.
+I left out the traditional layers of pasta; and I will never look back!

-Sounds boring, I know…what’s a lasagna without meat, cheese and pasta?
-It’s delicious that’s what it is!!
-Both kids and the hubby devoured it (my 8 month old had like 3 servings…he is a baby food monster) and it was so comforting in only the way a lasagna can be; but without the lead belly that usually follows.
-If you like lasagna, give it a go, I promise you won’t be disappointed!!
+Sounds boring, I know...what's a lasagna without meat, cheese and pasta?
+It's delicious that's what it is!!
+Both kids and the hubby devoured it (my 8 month old had like 3 servings...he is a baby food monster) and it was so comforting in only the way a lasagna can be; but without the lead belly that usually follows.
+If you like lasagna, then be sure to try out roasted vegetable and spinach pesto lasagna, I promise you won't be disappointed!!